 Comics with Max Alexander / Play Radical

 In July 2020 we worked with the Thistle Young People (Thistle YP) group, getting to know them and their interests through the power of the humble comic.
+Thistle YP is a dynamic, creative and collaborative project, working alongside young people, their families, schools and communities, to take steps towards the future they want.
+They believe that planning for your future after school should be exciting, whatever support you need.
 The two-part session led by artist Max Alexander, who goes by the alias Play Radical, explored the concept of change – a theme that is integral to Edinburgh Art Festival’s 2020 summer programme of artist responses to the Covid-19 pandemic and Thistle YP programme – making friendships and connections, building and expanding skills and trying out new things to take steps towards the future they want.

 As well as getting everyone involved in some playful and imaginative games centred on transformation, Max showed dynamic examples of the oeuvre of expanded-comics - tracing their trajectory – from the classic comic books made by Marvel and DC, through to today's webcomics to more abstract examples like the work of Evan Cohen.
 These examples showing how the comic format of sequential panels can be approached in countless ways - working as a tool for the artist to decide what they're going to share and how.
 Max sees this as important when exploring ideas of change; something we only have a certain amount of control over in our lives.
 Creating art around this can be a way to take ownership of your own experience and find ways to understand and tell your story that feel good for you.
 The group were given an art pack designed by Max, which included playful prompts to enable moments of private reflection, which could then be used to inform their art pieces as much or as little as they liked.